-When you arrive in France, it is recommended to open a bank account.
+When you arrive in France, it is advisable to open a bank account.

 Opening a bank account

-All major French banks have branches in the city centres of Aix and Marseille:
+The major French banks have branches in the city centers of Aix-en-Provence and Marseille:

 - BNP Paribas